SUMMER LEAGUE PLAYOFF RULES

 3. No player (13 or 14 yrs old) may pitch more than 7 innings in a Summer League Tournament/Playoff game.
 Additionally, a player (13, 14 or 15 yrs old) is not allowed to pitch on back-to-back days if the player has pitched 3 or more innings on the first day.
 Thus, for example, a player pitches 3 innings on Tuesday, that player may not pitch on Wednesday.

 4. 15 year-old pitching limitation for the playoffs.
-There will be a 4 inning maximum per game (with a limit of 8 total innings pitched by all 15 year old players) for the first 2 games (Round 1 and Quarter-Finals on Tuesday and Wednesday), then a second 4 inning maximum per game (with a limit of 8 total innings pitched by all 15 year old players) for the second 2 games (Semi-Finals and Finals on Thursday and Friday) .
+There will be a 4 inning maximum per game (with a limit of 8 total innings pitched by all 15 year old players) for the first 2 games (Quarter-Finals and Semi-Finals scheduled for Tuesday and Wednesday), then a second 4 inning maximum per game (with a limit of 4 total innings pitched by all 15 year old players) for the Finals scheduled for Thursday.
 See below for examples of pitching 15 yr olds.

 Some examples of using 15 year old pitchers